Putin seeks common cause with Merkel over Trump

 “Donald is not just the U.S. president, he’s also a good, tough entrepreneur,” Putin said at a news conference, alongside Merkel, after the two leaders had talks in the Russian Black Sea resort of Sochi.

-“He’s promoting the interests of his business, to ensure the sales of liquefied natural gas on the European market,” Putin said.
+“He’s promoting the interests of his business, to ensure the sales of liquefied natural gas on the European market,” Putin said, departing from his usual approach of being scrupulously respectful when speaking about Trump.

 “We believe it (the pipeline) is beneficial for us, we will fight for it.”